-The first trainee officers will be appointed to the Police Constable Degree Apprenticeship programme in April 2020 with the recruitment window opening in July 2019.
+The first trainee officers will be appointed to the Police Constable Degree Apprenticeship programme in July 2020 with the recruitment window opening in autumn 2019.
 Anyone interested in applying can register their interest online to be notified when recruitment opens.
 The Force is particularly reaching out to those from Black, Asian and Minority Ethnic backgrounds as part of the latest recruitment drive in a bid to better represent the communities they serve.

 Angela Williams, Assistant Chief Constable at West Yorkshire Police, said: “It is a really exciting time to join the Force, and our new recruitment pathway will give budding Police Officers the chance to ‘earn while they learn’.